The Man Who Can't Be Moved: Music video

 The video was directed by Marc Klasfeld.
 It was released on the band's YouTube channel and other music channels.
 The video is quite similar to that of the band's debut single "We Cry" in the sense that Danny is once again walking around an urban city (in this case, Downtown Los Angeles) and there are also shots of the full band together, in a parking lot this time rather than the flat in "We Cry".
 However, it is different because there is a more apparent plot in this video.
 Danny is sitting on the pavement patiently singing about how he is waiting for a girl to come and meet him.
 Crowds begin to gather round him and he makes the news, becoming something of a celebrity.
 Near the end of the video there are time lapsed scenes of days passing with Danny in the rain and snow, growing older with a larger beard but still waiting on the pavement.
 The video ends with a close-up on Danny, who is still waiting as the girl has yet to come to him.

+Live performances

+As a support act for U2 on the third concert of their 360° Tour at Croke Park, the band included this song in their set.